pivot-access-ltd/bma-offline-docs/src/audit-event-log-reference-5256.md

 <a href="#heading--about-maas-audit-events"><h2 id="heading--about-maas-audit-events">About MAAS audit events</h2></a>

-MAAS audit events can be viewed via the CLI with a command similar to the following:
+MAAS audit events can be viewed using the CLI with a command similar to the following:

 ```nohighlight
 maas $PROFILE events query level=AUDIT